 There’s a lot that goes into great customer service, and a lot that a customer might complain about.
 Perhaps an employee was unpleasant in dealing with a question or unknowledgeable about a certain item.
 The most common complaints surrounding customer service are over an attitude or irritated demeanor from an associate.

 Keeping up with customer support and a steady stream of questions and concerns can be a monumental task.
-It gets harder when your business takes off and you’re more busy, too.
+It gets harder when your business takes off and you’re busier, too.
 And many great businesses hear complaints that their support or customer service contact is too slow or too hard to reach.
 So don’t be discouraged if you hear the complaint, just focus on finding ways to improve the problem.

 How to Fix It: Consider adding more people to your support team.
-Support jobs are difficult and take a lot of training so take your time finding someone who wants to stay long-term and grow in your comapny.
+Support jobs are difficult and take a lot of training so take your time finding someone who wants to stay long-term and grow in your company.
 You might also look at creating new avenues for your support.
 Add different channels of communication such as text, email, or chat.
-We all want to speak to someone on the phone when we have an issue, but it is the most labor intensive on a business’s end of things.
+We all want to speak to someone on the phone when we have an issue, but it is the most labor-intensive on a business’s end of things.
 Finally, add manuals or FAQ sections to your website to encourage your customers to troubleshoot issues before contacting support teams.
 To find out more details on what your support system is lacking, add a short optional survey at the end of support calls or chats.